awan-10/DeepSpeed/docs/_tutorials/onebit-adam.md

 ```
 The new parameters `freeze_step` and `cuda_aware` have been added to support the 1-bit Adam features. `freeze_step` is the number of warmup steps before 1-bit compression gets applied in communication. `cuda_aware` is used to indicate that the underlying MPI library support CUDA-Aware communication.
 This feature is only supported on systems with InfiniBand interconnect.

-## 1-bit Adam for BingBertSQuAD finetuning
+## 1. BingBertSQuAD finetuning with 1-bit Adam

 * Download the SQuAD dataset:
   * Training set: [train-v1.1.json](https://rajpurkar.github.io/SQuAD-explorer/dataset/train-v1.1.json)